NetSPI/PowerUpSQL/README.md

 * Required Dependencies: None
 * Optional Dependencies: None

 Below are the functions included in this module.
-Many are complete, but I've also outlined the intended roadmap.
+Many of them are complete, but I've also outlined the intended evelopment roadmap.
+High levle roadmap Goals include adding roadmapped modules, adding multi-threading to all common functions, and  testing against SQL Server version 2000 to 2014.

 ### Discovery Functions